Call to get started 1-800-560-3450

 Home equity agreement (HEA)

-With a HEA, you can obtain cash in exchange for a percentage of your home’s resale value.
-With this type of home equity financing, you don’t have to make payments, and no interest accrues.
+With an HEA, you can obtain cash in exchange for a percentage of your home’s resale value.
+With this type of home equity financing, you aren’t required to make monthly payments, and no interest accrues.

-Using a provider such as Unlock, you can receive up to 10% of your home’s value in exchange for a percentage of the value (typically 16%) when you sell.
-Alternatively, you can buy back your equity based on your home’s appraised value.
+Using a provider such as Unlock, you can receive up to $500,000 in exchange for a percentage of your future home equity.
+You can settle with Unlock when you sell your home, or any time during your HEA’s 10-year term.
 This arrangement allows you to live in your home payment-free while enjoying the cash from your home’s equity.

 Let Unlock Technologies help you use your home’s equity

-Unlock’s professionals can assist you in unlocking the equity in your home without a loan.
+Unlock can help you access you home equity without a loan.
 With a HEA, you can avoid monthly debt payments and interest.
 Homeowners with equity in their homes, who have high levels of debt or less-than-stellar credit, can qualify.